nrkno/dotnetskolen/README_EN.md

 #### Test 3 - Verify format of EPG response

-In the final test, we will verify that the response the API provides follows the format we have specified in our OpenAPI contract.
+In the final test, we will verify that the response from the API follows the format we have specified in our OpenAPI contract.

 ##### JsonSchema.Net